 - 1. Reconnect all lines except the hose to the pump inlet port.
 Close all drain valves. - 2.
 Turn by-pass valve to by-pass position.
-To by-pass the water heater for winterizing, close valves A and C and open valve B (See illustration on next page). - Attach a length of hose to the pump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 4.
-Dilute the antifreeze solution in accordance with the manufacturer's instructions - 5.
-Open all water faucets. - 6.
-Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
+To by-pass the water heater for winterizing, close valves A and C and open valve B (See illustration on next page). - 3.
+Install a spare water purifier cartridge to be used specifically for winterizing.
+This cartridge will have RV anti-freeze in it when finished and will be removed and the clean cartridge reinstalled for normal use.
+Keep the spare cartridge for future cold winterizing procedures. - 4.
+Attach a length of hose to the pump inlet port.
+This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 5.
+Dilute the antifreeze solution in accordance with the manufacturer's instructions - 6.
+Open all water faucets.

+- 7. Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
-Work hand shower spray while holding down in tub. - 7.
-Shut off the pump and close all faucets. - 8.
+Work hand shower spray while holding down in tub. - 8.
+Shut off the pump and close all faucets. - 9.
 Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.